The Regulators and Governor Face Off

 Look further left down NC 62 to the next road on the left, intersecting the highway past a shelter.
 That is Clapp’s Mill Road, which at the time continued north and crossed the Hillsborough-Salisbury Road.
 It led to a mill by that name on Buffalo Creek further north.

-In late February 1781, the British and Continental armies of the South are playing cat-and-mouse in this region, as each attempts to gather militia support (see the “Guilford Battle Tour”).
+In late February 1781, during the American Revolution, the British and Continental armies of the South are playing cat-and-mouse in this region, as each attempts to gather militia support (see the “Guilford Battle Tour”).
 A “Light Corps” of American infantry and cavalry set up to move quickly screens their army, and British cavalry keep an eye on both American forces.

 No later than Thursday, March 1, the British under Lt.
 Gen. Lord Charles Cornwallis come up the road from the west.
 Around 2,000 soldiers plus camp followers set up on that end of the old battlefield, around the intersection of the Hillsborough-Salisbury and Clapp’s Mill roads, partly on the old Regulator campsite.
 Their fires glitter through the woods.